-design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; (Core)

-Background and Intent: The mission of institutions participating in graduate medical education is to improve the health of the public.
-Each community has health needs that vary based upon location and demographics.
-Programs must understand the social determinants of health of the populations they serve and incorporate them in the design and implementation of the program curriculum, with the ultimate goal of addressing these needs and health disparities.

-administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains; (Core)
+mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core) education is to improvent vary based upon located determinants of healt design and implement nt: The mission of institutions participating in graduate medical ove the health of the public.
+Each community has health needs that ation and demographics.
+Programs must understand the social th of the populations they serve and incorporate them in the ntation of the program curriculum, with the ultimate goal of eds and health disparities.
+II.A.4.a).(3) administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains; ^(Core) assist in the accomp complex.
+In a compl ent: The program director may establish a leadership team to plishment of program goals.
+Residency programs can be highly lex organization, the leader typically has the ability to delegate ister and maintain a learning environment cive to educating the residents in each of the E Competency domains; (Core)

+II.A.4.a).(2)

-Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
-Residency programs can be highly complex.
-In a complex organization, the leader typically has the ability to delegate authority to others, yet remains accountable.
+design and conduct the program in a fashion consistent with the needs of the community, the lirector may establish a leadership team to am goals.
+Residency programs can be highly e leader typically has the ability to delegate authority to others, yet remains accountable.
 The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.

-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; (Core) · have the cuthoutty to vome we were foculty.

-II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; (Core)

-II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites: (Core)

-have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)
+II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; ^(Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core)